 James Connolly was born in Edinburgh’s Cowgate area in the parish of St. Patrick’s, on the 5th June 1868.
 His parents, John and Mary were Irish Catholic immigrants who originally came from County Monaghan.

 Connolly was born into deep poverty, his father worked as a dung collector on the Scottish capital’s streets whilst his mother, Mary, was a domestic servant.
-The young Connolly left school at the age of ten to work as a labourer in a print shop.
+The young Connolly left school at the age of ten to work as a laborer in a print shop.

 James Connolly joins the British Army

 When he was just 14 years old he forged both his age and his name to join the British Army.
 He used the surname Reid.
-The army sent him to serve in Ireland and it is believed that his service was spent in the south east of the country.
+The army sent him to serve in Ireland and it is believed that his service was spent in the southeast of the country.
 During this time he was to meet his future wife and life-long companion, a Protestant girl called Lillie Reynolds.

 Connolly’s service in the army enabled him to witness how the British and the landlords mistreated the poor and dispossessed Irish.
 He deserted the army in 1887 and returned to Scotland in 1888 taking Lillie with him.
 They were married in Perth in 1889, using his true surname Connolly.